Activities and Schedule

 Chugim: Campers in Garin through Chalutzim get a choice each week what activity they want to try out whether that be calligraphy, net games, or cloud busting.

-Prep for Dinner: Campers typically change out of the clothes they’ve been wearing all day and put on clean clothes to go to dinner.
+Prep for Dinner: Campers typically change out of the clothes they’ve been wearing all day, shower, and put on clean clothes to go to dinner.

 Chofesh: Chofesh is free time where everyone in camp can hang out together.
 Popular Chofesh activities include ping-pong, gaga, swings, or throwing frisbees in the valley.